Fluent Commerce Logo

 Definition

 A Module is a group of Artifacts bundled together to achieve a domain functionality.
-Artifacts can be:
+Artifacts can be built by:

-• built using the Rule SDK (Rules) and Component SDK (UI Components)
+• The Rule SDK (Rules) and Component SDK (UI Components)

 Artifacts also include Settings.